Intrapersonal Dynamics

 Strategy

 The standard advice for loneliness is “make more friends” or “put yourself out there,” which is completely fucking useless.
 It’s like telling someone who’s broke to “make more money” or someone homeless to “buy a house.”
-These statements are technically true but not actionable in any practical sense.
-The real work is understanding what specific connection needs aren’t being met and building relationships that address them.
+These statements are technically true, but not actionable or useful in any practical way.
+The real work is understanding what specific connection needs aren’t being met and focusing on building relationships that address them.

 Start with existing relationships, not new ones.
 You probably already have people in your life who have the potential to become closer if you invested more.
 Deepening existing connections is often easier than building new ones from scratch.
 Reach out more consistently.
 Suggest plans.
 Be the one who initiates.
 Not aggressively, but regularly enough that the relationship has room to develop.

 Most people are passively open to deeper connection but won’t initiate it themselves.
 This is true because it is likely the exact situation you find yourself in.
 If you wait for them to reach out first, you’ll wait forever.
-If you initiate and they consistently decline or don’t reciprocate, move on.
+If you initiate and they consistently decline or don’t reciprocate, well then you can have your answer, and you can move on.
 But many people will respond positively to genuine effort.

 You can also focus on shared activity.
-Relationships deepen faster when you’re doing something together rather than just discussing things.
+Like previously said, developing relationships is easier when you’re doing something together rather than just discussing things.
 Join a group that meets regularly around a shared interest.
+Volunteer for a cause you care about.
+Take a recurring class.
+Join a rec league or pickup sports group.
+Start or join a game night.
+Get involved in a creative collective, like a band or writing group, even if it goes nowhere.
+Cook or share meals regularly with people.
 The activity gives you something to focus on outside the social pressure of “making conversation,” and repeated exposure is literally what builds familiarity and trust over time.

 This works because it removes the intensity of trying to force connection.
-You’re not sitting across the table from someone desperately trying to bond, you’re just showing up to the same place regularly, and connection develops as a byproduct.
+You’re not sitting across the table from someone desperately trying to bond, you’re just showing up to the same place regularly, participating in the same activity, and connection often develops as a byproduct.

 Then seek out contexts where that need can be addressed.
-If you need intellectual conversation, find people who engage ideas seriously.
-If you need emotional support, find people who are comfortable with vulnerability.
-If you need companionship without direct conversation, find people who are okay with working separately in the same room or watching something together without talking.
+If you need intellectual conversation, look for people who engage ideas seriously.
+If you need emotional support, look for people who are comfortable with vulnerability.
+If you need companionship without direct conversation, look for people who are okay with working separately in the same room or watching something together without talking.
 Different needs require different people.
 Stop expecting one type of relationship to fulfill everything.

-It helps to lower the stakes of individual interactions.
-Loneliness makes every social opportunity feel like a bigger deal than it is: this person could be the friend you desperately need, this event could fix everything.
+It also helps to lower the stakes of individual interactions.
+Loneliness makes every social opportunity feel like a bigger deal than it is: this person could be the friend you desperately need, this event could fix everything, this conversation could be exactly what you’re looking for.
 That pressure defeats the purpose.
 Instead, treat individual interactions as low risk experiments.
 This one conversation doesn’t need to solve your loneliness.
 This one event doesn’t need to produce a lifelong friend.
-You’re just showing up, seeing what happens, and collecting data.
+You’re just showing up and seeing what happens.
 Some interactions will go nowhere.
 That’s natural.

 Of course, this is easier said than done.
-When you’re desperate, you want a solution now, and that often causes you to raise the stakes.
-But the point is to take a breath and engage just as a person.
-If you recognize when you’re raising the stakes for no tangible reason, you’re more capable of lowering those stakes too.
+When you’re desperate, you want a solution immediately, and that often causes you to raise the stakes.
+But the point is to take a breath and engage as just a person.
+If you recognize when you’re raising the stakes, you’re more capable of lowering those stakes too.

 Finally, accept imperfect relationships.
 No one will meet all your needs.
 No one will always be available.
 No one will understand you completely.
-And there will be struggles and disagreements in every close relationship.
+No one will always be patient enough to tolerate you.
+There will be struggles and disagreements in every close relationship.
 If you’re waiting for the perfect friend or the ideal connection, you will stay lonely without exception.
 The goal isn’t perfection, but good enough.

-This means tolerating the ways people disappoint.
-They cancel plans sometimes.
-They misunderstand you.
-They’re not as emotionally available as you’d like.
+Tolerating disappoint is, unfortunately, vital in close relationships.
+People will cancel plans sometimes.
+They will misunderstand you.
+They won’t always be as emotionally available as you’d like.
 They have their own lives and constraints.
-That doesn’t mean the relationship is worthless, it means it’s human.
+That doesn’t mean the relationship is worthless, it means it’s human, and that needs to be addressed.

-You don’t need one person who’s everything.
-Hell, there will never be one person who’s everything.
-You need a few people who collectively meet most of what you need, even though each one individually is imperfect.
-This is not an ideal solution, and it can often feel like more work than it’s worth, but there is unfortunately no way around it.
+Besides, you don’t need one person who’s everything.
+Realistically, you just need a few people who collectively meet most of what you need, even though each individual relationship is imperfect.
+This is not an ideal solution, and it can often feel like more work than it’s worth, but there is unfortunately no other way to meet all your social needs.
 Believe me, I tried to find one for years.

 Permanence

 Even with strong relationships, loneliness still resurfaces.
-Sometimes it’s due to changing circumstances, friends moving, life getting busy, schedules not aligning, etc. Sometimes it’s internal, like depression, anxiety, or exhaustion that make connection feel impossible even when it’s available.
+Sometimes it’s due to changing circumstances, friends moving, life getting busy, schedules not aligning, simple misunderstandings, or just not keeping your relationships in check.
+Sometimes it’s internal, like depression, anxiety, or exhaustion that make connection feel impossible even when it’s available.
 Sometimes it’s existential, parts of your inner experience that no one else will ever fully access, and that gap creates a baseline loneliness that relationships can’t eliminate.
+In those cases, even quality external relationships will not solve it.

-Loneliness is part of the human condition.
+Loneliness is, unfortunately, part of the human condition.
 You can reduce its frequency and intensity, but you can’t make it disappear entirely.
-Expecting relationships to completely solve loneliness sets you up for disappointment and makes you place unfair demands on the people in your life.
+Expecting relationships to completely solve loneliness guarantees disappointment and makes you place unfair demands on the people in your life.
 It also guarantees loneliness returns, and stronger.

 Agency

 Connection requires ongoing effort.
 Relationships decay without maintenance.
 You have to keep showing up, keep reaching out, keep investing time and attention even when you’re tired or busy or would rather be alone.
 However, relationships shouldn’t require a disproportionate amount of work.
-Good relationships have ease, flow, and mutual understanding and enjoyment.
+Quality relationships have ease, flow, mutual understanding, and mutual enjoyment.
 But they still require intentionality.
 You have to schedule or find time together.
 You have to check in.
 You have to navigate conflicts and misunderstandings.
 You have to show up even when it might be inconvenient, at least some of the time.
-If you don’t demonstrate that the relationship is at least a little important, it won’t develop.
+If you don’t demonstrate that the relationship is at least a little important to you, it won’t develop.
 If you don’t do this for at least a few people in your life, no surface level connections will fill the void they leave behind.
 Again, not ideal, but there is no other way.

-Loneliness is a signal.
-It tells you that something essential is missing.
-The work is figuring out what that something is, finding people who can help meet it, and maintaining those connections well enough that loneliness becomes occasional rather than constant.
+Loneliness tells you that something essential is missing.
+The work is figuring out what exactly that something is, finding people who can help meet it, and maintaining those connections well enough that loneliness becomes occasional rather than constant.
 The relationships will be imperfect.
 The effort will be ongoing.
 But you already know the alternative is worse.